 The Greater Yellowstone region is world-renowned for its stunning beauty, natural diversity, wildlife, pristine wilderness and abundant recreation opportunities.
 Communities within the region have sought to live in harmony with their environment by developing economies that simultaneously embrace, protect and leverage these assets.
 The concept of the Greater Yellowstone Trail seeks to provide residents and visitors alike with a sustainable, healthy and authentic way to experience the region's unique environment.
-The Greater Yellowstone Trail Concept Plan formalizes a vision for a world-class regional trail system that would enhance quality of life, improve access to recreation and spur economic development opportunities for local communities along the unique and diverse corridor.
-The project would link two National Parks, three National Forests and a state park while simultaneously integrating regional history lessons and recreation opportunities for all seasons.
+The Greater Yellowstone Trail Concept Plan formalizes a vision for a world-class regional trail system that would enhance quality of life, connect communities to public land and spur economic development opportunities for local communities along the unique and diverse corridor.
+The project would link two national parks, three national forests, two state parks and several municipal and county parks while simultaneously integrating regional history lessons and recreation opportunities for all seasons.
 The concept leverages previous investments and existing trails with new projects to develop a unified and consistently branded long-distance trail system.
 This plan recognizes the future trail as not only a quality of life improvement, but as an economic generator consistent with the priorities of the HUD Sustainable Communities Planning Grant that funded this study.
-Although the concept plan focuses on the corridor from West Yellowstone to Colter Bay, the Greater Yellowstone Trail sets the stage for possible future improvements along established bikes routes through Yellowstone National Park, such as the TransAmerica Adventure Cycling Route, to create a 260mile world-class biking loop.
+The Greater Yellowstone Trail connects and overlaps with two established national bike routes, the TransAmerica U.S. Bicycle Route 76, and the Great Divide Mountain Bike Route.
+Improvements along these established bike routes through Yellowstone National Park and Grand Teton National Park would enhance safety and create a 260-mile world-class biking loop.